Mediation services to families and couples getting divorced.

 About Belinda

-Belinda is an admitted attorney with comprehensive expertise in family law, trust management, estate planning and administration, as well as commercial drafting.
-She is an accredited family and divorce mediator and a member of SAAM (The South African Association of Mediators).
+Belinda de Klerk is an admitted attorney with comprehensive expertise in family law, trust management, estate planning and administration, as well as commercial drafting.
+She is a NABFAM (The National Accreditation Board for Family Mediators) accredited divorce and family mediator and a member of SAAM (The South African Association of Mediators).
 Belinda provides mediation services to families and couples getting divorced to help them work together to find creative solutions to complex family problems.
 Belinda completed her legal studies at the University of Port Elizabeth.
 She completed her articles at Kaplan, Blumberg, Friedman and Scheckter.
 Once she was admitted as an attorney, she joined the Legal Aid Board where she focused on family law and the protection of the rights of children.
 After that, she joined Ernst & Young as a legal advisor until she was appointed as a director at the CA Trust Company.
 She completed the Law Society of South Africa Certificate Course in Wills, Estates and Trusts and the STEP (Society of Trust & Estate Practitioners) Certificate in International Trust Management.

 After being on both sides of the divorce process, Belinda realised that in most divorces, no one wins when couples ’lawyer up’.
 Divorce is hard enough without unnecessary heartache, expensive legal fees and unkind litigation, which can continue for years.
 The divorce process often ends up in a broken, damaged relationship between two adults who still need to interact and work together as co-parents.
 With mediation, divorce can be more straightforward, kinder and cheaper as couples are focused on finding solutions and negotiating guidelines for raising healthy, happy and well-adjusted children.
 Not only does this benefit their children’s future but also their own as it minimises the conflict, confusion and complexity of co-parenting children beyond divorce.